hydna/hydna-text/introduction.md

   should typically never need to specify a different port).
 - `[/stream address]` address of the *stream* that is being opened.
 Addresses are decimal integers in the range 1-4294967295 (default: 1).

-Streams can be opened in different *modes* depending on what connecting clients plan -- or are allowed to -- do over them:

-- Read (`r`): can read messages sent over the stream.
-- Write (`w`): can write messages to the stream.
-- Emit (`e`): can emit signals.

 ### Architecture